Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 OLD FAITHFUL AREA

-Before we go into details of what you can visit in the farthest corners of the Upper Geyser Basin, let’s make one more stop at the Old Faithful area.
+Before we go into details of what you can see in the farthest corners of the Upper Geyser Basin, let’s make one more stop at the Old Faithful area.
 As we stated earlier, it’s the most popular section of the basin that encompasses Old Faithful Geyser, the Old Faithful Inn, and other natural and man-made attractions.
-Many travelers visit only this part of the Upper Geyser Basin, completely disregarding its secluded “neighborhoods”.
+Many travelers visit only this part of the basin, completely disregarding its secluded “neighborhoods”.

 For more information about the Old Faithful area, the famous geyser, including its impressive eruptions, check out our guide to Old Faithful Geyser in Yellowstone National Park.